adarqui/toybox/README.md

-messing around with various haskell libraries, concepts etc.
+bringing this repo back.. it's a nice way for me to experiment with haskell and such.